holgerlembke/atsia/README.md

 ![Atsia](https://raw.githubusercontent.com/holgerlembke/atsia/main/media/atsiaimg.jpg)

-This mess of wires is one Arduino Uno and four ATtiny 85.
+This mess of wires is one Arduino Uno and four ATtiny85.

 The ATtiny85 are set up the following way: